 Despite the pandemic-induced recession of 2020, new data from the Federal Reserve shows that America’s young adults have doubled their assets over the past four years.

-It is interesting to note the shift in assets from generation to generation.
+It is interesting to see the shift in wealth from one generation to the next.
 The covid-19 pandemic has definitely had a large impact on millennials as there has been a great deal of layoffs amongst this demographic.
-Overall, the percentage gains seen by millennials in 2020 far exceed advances by Gen X and the baby boomers, but younger Americans still only hold a small fraction of the wealth of older adults.
+Overall, “the percentage gains seen by millennials in 2020 far exceed advances by Gen X and the baby boomers, but younger Americans still only hold a small fraction of the wealth of older adults.”

-Further, the wealth of many younger Americans is also quite rocky at the current time.
+Further, the wealth of many younger Americans could see a rocky future.
 A recent survey found that people 40 and younger saw the lowest likelihood of finding a job in the next three months than at any time since 2013.
-As with other financial metrics, there is also a wide ethnic disparity when it comes to affluence with Blacks and Hispanics having much lower levels of accumulated wealth than Whites.

-While millennials have certainly made great strides when it comes to accumulating assets, there are still some areas where improvement is needed.
+While millennials have certainly accomplished a lot when it comes to accumulating assets, there is always room for learning and improvements.
 Whether you are just starting out and need someone to help you establish a budget or financial plan, or are questioning what to do with any extra cash you may have laying around, book a complimentary 30-minute consultation on our site.